BEST BETS FOR SPECIALTY COFFEE IN MADRID

 Nico opened HanSo together with his wife Eva and younger brother Enrique in October 2015.
 While Nico is in charge of sourcing only the best beans, his wife is taking care of the dessert cravings of the Malasaña crowd with home-made Matcha cake and other delights.
 This is not their first attempt to open a place of their own.
 A couple of years ago they started a bakery and coffee shop in Usera, a neighbourhood in South Madrid.
 They soon realised that the coffee lovers were elsewhere, so they eventually moved more towards the center.
-Their café has a unique style with a big communal table in the middle of the room as well as cozy seating corners by the window.
+Their café has an urban, contemporary style with a big communal table in the middle of the room as well as cozy seating corners by the window.

 Calle del Pez, 20